ChristinaLK/large-scale-chtc/_episodes/06-monitoring.md

 - "How do I know if my job has run successfully?"
 objectives:
 - "Determine when a job started and completed."
+keypoints:
+- "Jobs may go through various states in the queue, and can be monitored by a queue command."
 ---

 > talk about "queue" command, usual info